gb160/gb160.github.io/installation.md

 **Remember this ipa is not signed, if your iDevice is not jailbroken YOU have to sign the app before you can install it.**

+**The unsigned ipa is still on version v1.1.10, we hope to update this very soon**

 ## To install on a non-jailbroken device

 * Download the ipa from: [Dropbox link](http://moddjifly.ddns.net)